oebinisa/vpc-scripts/README.md

 3. Create a Private Route Table
 4. Add a route to point internet-bound traffic to Nat Gateway
 5. Associate Private Subnets with Private Route Table

+# 3. Creating an RDS Database Using CloudFormation

+- This template creates an RDS database with MySQL Engine
+- It takes its outputs from (1) VPC Creation above